taligentx/ZeeTweak/README.md

   6. Done!
 Release the power button.
   ![Flashing_DSO3D12_Upgrade_Tools](https://github.com/user-attachments/assets/0cf60add-3fdf-4c25-b316-f78c7475e515)

-## Home
+## Home screen images
-The home screen (accessed by pressing the power button once) is a 320x240 16bpp image in `image_153880`, which opens up the possibilities for modification.
+The home screen (accessed by pressing the power button once) is simply a full-color image (320x240 16bpp), which opens up the possibility to use any photo or image.
 I've included a few different options as an example of customizing this UI.

 Original -> Mod: